Shrine Drive-Thru Tree

 The Shrine Drive Thru Tree is one of the oldest tourist spectacles along the Avenue of the Giants.
 The towering redwood chimney tree is anchored on a slope, and features a paved road through its narrow, angular gash.
 The opening is claimed to be partly natural -- an early 20th century lightning strike sparked a fire that hollowed out the giant.

 Since the 1920s, drivers have interrupted their travels to maneuver through the tree.
-The opening was eventually enlarged to accommodate larger vehicles.
+The opening was eventually enlarged to accommodate larger vehicles, although sideview mirrors in large vehicles are occasionally snapped off.
 During its career as a roadside attraction and postcard darling, it has also been called the Shrine of the Redwoods, the Doust Tree.
 It is one of three drive-through trees in northern California.

-Visitors pay a per car admission to pass through the gate next to the gift shop, and then queue briefly to enter the tree (when they realize they won't fit, there's bypass parking).
+Visitors pay a per car admission to pass through the gate next to the gift shop, and then queue briefly to enter the tree (If they realize they won't fit, there's a bypass parking lot).
 Cars stop inside the Shrine Tree while companions stand on the road to snap their Bucket List photo.

 Signs at the attraction make claims of enormity: Height 275 ft.m Diameter 21 ft., Circumference 64 ft.
 However the height my be exaggerated or merely out-of-date.
 The tree is essentially dead, with its top gone (though redwoods are known for their resurrection prowess).